 The response to incoming MIDI data can be defined for each patch (which is saved with the patch) and in addition as a global setting.
-MODE sets whether MOTAS-6 responds to MIDI data according to the current patch setting or according to the global setting.
-When FATCH is set the editing is for the current patch and when GLOBAL is set the editing is for the global setting.
+MOTRS-6 responds to MIDI data according to the current patch setting or according to the global setting.
+When PATCH is set the editing is for the current patch and when GLOBAL is set the editing is for the global setting.

-CHANNEL sets the MIDI channel to receive from.
-ANY means data on any MIDI channel will be accepted otherwise set from 1 to 16 to only respond to MIDI data on that channel.
-LON NOTE sets the lowest MIDI note to process (lower ones are ignored).
+means data on any MIDI channel to receive from.
+The means data on any MIDI channel will be accepted otherwise set from 1 to 16 to only respond to MIDI data on that channel.
+LOF NOTE sets the lowest MIDI note to process (lower ones are ignored).
 HIGH NOTE sets the highest MIDI note to process (higher ones are ignored).
 The range is from C-2 (MIDI note 0) to G8 (MIDI note 127), middle C (MIDI note number 60) is C3.